 This last “gotcha” catches many grantees.

-When you subcontract, subaward, or pass-through federal funds, you are “stepping in the shoes” of the federal agency.
+When you subaward (pass-through) federal funds, you are “stepping in the shoes” of the federal agency.

 In other words, you become the “gotcha” enforcer.

-Make sure that you do an adequate level of monitoring and that you document what you find.
+Make sure that you are doing an adequate job determining the level of monitoring needed.

 Lucy Morgan CPA, MBA